Soft Language Prompts for Language Transfer: Introduction

-To explore the utilization of language and task representation methods, we have evaluated various configurations by combining two parameter-efficient fine-tuning (PEFT) methods that incorporate additional parameters into the LLM, especially adapters and prompt-tuning.
-By adding these additional language- and task-specific parameters, we increased the capacity of the mT0-{\scshape Base} model and improved cross-lingual performance.
-We evaluated the performance of each configuration by training on three high-resource languages and evaluating its effectiveness on three low-resource languages on four selected tasks.\footnote{Code is available at: \url{https://github.com/ivanvykopal/adapter-prompt-evaluation}} Our main contributions are: \begin{itemize} \item We propose soft language prompts as an alternative method for cross-lingual transfer. \item We provide a comprehensive evaluation of combinations of adapters and soft prompts in cross-lingual transfer, and find that language prompts provide a viable alternative to language adapters, especially for some low-resource languages. \item In addition, we provide an exhaustive evaluation of both prompts and adapters for task transfer.
-We find that the best combination of adapters and prompts for task and language transfer depends highly on task and language, resp., and that there is no solution that clearly outperforms the others. \end{itemize}
+To explore the utilization of language and task representations, we evaluate various configurations by combining two parameter-efficient fine-tuning (PEFT) methods that incorporate additional parameters into the LLM, namely \textit{adapters} and \textit{prompt-tuning}.
+Adding these additional language- and task-specific parameters increases the capacity of an mT0-{\scshape Base} model and improves cross-lingual performance.
+We evaluate the performance of each configuration by training on six high-resource languages and evaluating its effectiveness on 10 mid- and low-resource languages on four selected tasks\footnote{Code is available at: \url{https://github.com/kinit-sk/adapter-prompt-evaluation}}.
+Our main contributions are: \begin{itemize} \item We propose \textbf{soft language prompts} as an alternative method for cross-lingual transfer. \item We comprehensively evaluate combinations of adapters and soft prompts in cross-lingual transfer and find that language prompts provide a viable alternative to language adapters, especially for low-resource languages. \item In addition, we provide an exhaustive evaluation of both prompts and adapters for task transfer.
+We find that the best combination of adapters and prompts for task and language transfer depends highly on task and language, resp., and that no solution clearly outperforms the others. \end{itemize}